BMES Diversity Lecture Award

 2009 - Sheldon Weinbaum, PhD

-c.
-How does the work conform to and support the goal of increasing diversity in biomedical engineering (provide examples)?
+- Examples to show how the work supports the goal of increasing diversity in biomedical engineering.

-The award recipient (individual or representative of the project or organization/institution) is expected to accept the award in person and deliver a 20-minute lecture at the 2020 BMES Annual Meeting in San Diego, California.
+- The award recipient will need to accept the award in person and deliver a 20-minute lecture at the BMES Annual Meeting.

-The recipient is expected to publish an article regarding aspects of the works recognized by the award in the Annals of Biomedical Engineering.
+- The awardee will be asked to publish an article regarding their work in the Annals of Biomedical Engineering.

-The application, including CV and Nomination Summary on letterhead (not to exceed 3 pages), must be submitted by May 15, 2019.
+The application, including CV and Nomination Summary on letterhead (not to exceed 5 pages).

 Award and Honorarium

-This award consists of $1,000 check, a crystal plaque, complimentary registration for the BMES Annual Meeting (for the individual or project/organization/institution's representative), and travel expenses up to $1,000.
+This award consists of a $5,000 check, a crystal plaque, and a complimentary registration for the BMES Annual Meeting (for the individual or project/organization/institution's representative).

 **The Awards Committee will screen all nominations, critically evaluate the nominee's records, and submit its recommendation to the BMES Executive Committee for approval.